Bangladesh Plans National Election By Late 2025 Or Mid 2026

 Date

-DHAKA, Dec 16 (NNN-BSS) – Bangladeshi interim government's Chief Adviser, Muhammad Yunus, said today, it may be possible to hold the next national elections at the end of 2025, or the first half of 2026.
+(MENAFN- IANS) Dhaka, Dec 16 (IANS) Bangladeshi interim government's Chief Advisor Muhammad Yunus Monday said it may be possible to hold the next national elections at the end of 2025 or the first half of 2026.

-“The election can be scheduled between the end of 2025 and the first half of 2026,” he said, in a televised speech to the nation at 10.00 a.m. local time today, marking the country's Victory Day.
+"The election can be scheduled between the end of 2025 and the first half of 2026," he said in a televised speech to the nation at 10 am local time on Monday marking the country's Victory Day.

-He suggested creating such a tradition that first-time voters in all elections, including local government polls, will ensure about 100 percent voting in all centres.
+He suggested creating such a tradition that first-time voters in all elections, including local government polls, will ensure about 100 per cent voting in all centers.

-“If we can ensure this, no government in the future will dare to snatch the people's voting rights,” the chief adviser added.
+"If we can ensure this, no government in the future will dare to snatch the people's voting rights," the Bangladesh Chief Advisor added.

-Economist Yunus, took oath as head of the country's interim government on Aug 8.– NNN-BSS
+Bangladeshi economist Yunus took oath as the head of the country's interim government on August 8.

+The decision to appoint Yunus was taken by Bangladesh President Mohammed Shahabuddin, chiefs of the three services and the coordinators of the Anti-Discrimination Student Movement.

+Shahabuddin had administered the oath to Yunus and other members of the interim government at the presidential palace in the capital Dhaka, following the fall of the government led by former Prime Minister Sheikh Hasina.

 Legal Disclaimer: